 - Make sure you feed them only healthy food.
 Do not give them junk food as it can make the recovery a little harder.
 They should start eating roughly 24 hours after the procedure.

-- Diarrhea or vomiting are not normal, and you should take your pet to an animal hospital in Calgary immediately.
+- Diarrhea or vomiting are not normal, and if they occur, you should take your pet to an animal hospital immediately.

 - Schedule a post-procedure examination about 10 days after the treatment.
 The vet will be able to assess the healing and see how your pet is managing in terms of recovering.